 For example, parietal lobe damage makes it more difficult to process certain visual information such as length and depth, leading to poor hand-eye coordination and balance.
 This contributes to decreased spatial awareness and impaired navigational skills.
 Difficulty with visual tracking (following an object with the eyes) is also a common vision deficit resulting from parietal lobe damage.

 3. Left Side Neglect

-- Bumping into objects on their left
+- Frequently bumping into objects on their left

 4. Balint’s Syndrome

-The symptoms of Balint’s syndrome include:
+The primary symptoms of Balint’s syndrome include:

-- Oculomotor Apraxia.
-Inability to move your eyes intentionally towards an object.
+- Oculomotor Apraxia: Inability to move your eyes intentionally towards an object.

-- Visual Simultagnosia.
-Inability to integrate parts of a visual picture into a whole picture.
-For example, when looking at a picture of a face, a person with Balint’s syndrome would only see eyes, or lips, or a nose.
+- Visual Simultagnosia: Inability to integrate parts of a visual picture into a whole picture.
+For example, when looking at a picture of a face, a person with Balint’s syndrome would only see eyes, lips, or a nose.
 They would not be able to see a whole face at once.